-All other residency applications are currently closed.
+Residency applications are currently closed.
 Applications will open for the Artist at Sea in late summer and by Sept.
-1 for all other residencies.
+3 for all other residencies.

 Tucked in the forest near Cascade Head, Sitka is an ideal location to withdraw from the distraction of daily life, finding the solitude needed to push through creative boundaries and chase artistic pursuits.
 We revere this practice.
 Our intention is to offer residencies of three and one half months with living spaces and studios that enhance this experience.